-16. Commitments and Contingencies
+17. Commitments and Contingencies

 On or about November 19, 2009, we, Sun Secured Financing LLC, Aspen-Ft.
 Collins Limited Partnership, Sun Secured Financing Houston Limited Partnership, Sun Communities Finance, LLC, Sun Holly Forest LLC and Sun Saddle Oak LLC (collectively, the "Plaintiffs") filed suit against ARCS Commercial Mortgage Co., L.P., PNC ARCS, LLC, and the Federal National Mortgage Association (collectively, the "Defendants") in the United States District Court for the District of Columbia as Case No. 1:09-cv-02162.
 The essence of the dispute is whether the terms of a commercial credit facility permitted Defendants to increase the Variable Facility Fee applicable to the outstanding variable rate loans in conjunction with an extension of the credit facility (and, if so, whether the Defendants properly exercised that right).
 As of April 29, 2009, the Plaintiffs have been paying the increased Variable Facility Fee.
 The Plaintiffs seek a judgment for the amount paid above the original Variable Facility Fee from April 29, 2009 to the date of judgment and an order that the Variable Facility Fee shall be returned to the original rate of 58 basis points on a going forward basis through the end of the extension period.
-The Defendants have filed a motion to dismiss the lawsuit, which motion has been fully briefed by the parties.
-Oral argument has not yet been scheduled.
+The Defendants' motion to dismiss the lawsuit was denied and discovery is ongoing.